Adult Schedule

 These screening recommendations are driven by Mayo Clinic consensus and incorporate — but do not exactly replicate — screening guidelines from the U.S. Preventive Services Task Force and other organizations.

-Screening Recommendations Alcohol abuse Every year Breast Cancer --- Cervical cancer Ages 21 to 29 years: every 3 years
+Screening Recommendations Alcohol abuse Every year Cervical cancer Ages 21 to 24 years: every 3 years

-Colorectal cancer Consider if increased risk Depression Every year Diabetes Every 3 years if hypertension, BMI > 25, or history of gestational diabetes Fall risk --- Hepatitis B Screen all patients at high risk of infection, including those previously vaccinated Hepatitis C One-time screen for all adults born from 1945 to 1965 HIV At least one lifetime screen for all age groups; may offer additional screening for adolescents and adults at high risk of HIV infection Hyperlipidemia (coronary artery disease) Screen initially at age 20 years, then resume no later than age 40 years unless screening is abnormal or coronary disease risks develop Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Osteoporosis and osteopenia --- Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Age < 25 years: Every year if sexually active
+Colorectal cancer Begin if increased risk Depression Every year Diabetes (Type 2) Every 3 years if hypertension (BMI > 25 in Asian patients) Hepatitis C One-time screen for all adults age 18 to 79 years HIV At least one lifetime screen for all age groups Hyperlipidemia (coronary artery disease) Screen initially at age 20 years, then resume no later than age 40 years Hypertension Every 2 years Intimate partner violence Every year Obesity Every 2 years Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Age < 25 years: Every year if sexually active

 Screening Recommendations for Females: 40-49 Years